 March is Women’s History Month and we will be celebrating women from all walks of life throughout the month.
 We will be highlighting famous female Pennsylvanians who made important contributions to our state and our history, women from PA who are responsible for significant “firsts” for our commonwealth and women who are currently making big impacts in our communities.
-We will also be featuring the talented and diverse women of the PA Senate Democratic Caucus.
 Be sure to follow us on social media for daily posts and conversations!

 Louisa May Alcott

 Louisa May Alcott, of Germantown, is best known as the author of the American classic novel Little Women (1868).
 In total, Louisa has over 30 published works to her name.

 Marian Anderson, of Philadelphia, was the first African-American singer to perform as a member of the Metropolitan Opera, and the first African American to perform at the White House for President Roosevelt.
 Anderson also performed the National Anthem at the inauguration of President Kennedy.

 Catherine Baker Knoll, of McKees Rocks, made history as the first female Lieutenant Governor of Pennsylvania.
 Knoll was known for her blunt and honest way of speaking, and for the role she carved out for herself in the male dominated world of politics.

 Genevieve Blatt, of East Brady, was the first woman in Pennsylvania to be elected to statewide office and to serve on the state’s appellate court.
 She spent more than 50 years in public service, but her longest-held position was judge of the Pennsylvania Commonwealth Court.